 The Rehab Process

-Once an addict has selected the best rehab for their needs, they will begin their addiction process with detox.
+Once an addict has selected the best rehab for their needs, they begin their addiction process with detox.
 The purpose of detox is to cleanse the body of any remaining toxins or traces of the substance that could impair judgment or cause cravings.
 As the body rids itself of the remaining drugs or alcohol, the withdrawal symptoms can be painful and intense; causing extreme cravings, but medically supervised detox can minimize these effects and ensure safe withdrawal.
-Some programs often holistic detox, in which they replace the use of medications during detox with natural approaches such as exercise, acupuncture, and massage therapy.
+Some programs offer holistic detox, in which they replace the use of medications during detox with natural approaches such as exercise, acupuncture, and massage therapy.
 Detox is only the first step in treatment, not a cure for addiction.

 Successful detox should be followed by a comprehensive rehabilitation program designed specifically for the addict’s needs.
 Individualized programs are proven to be the most successful approaches to helping people overcome addictions and allow the client to have an active role in choosing their unique path to recovery.
 Addiction encompasses much more than physical aspects and an individual needs to heal physically, emotionally and spiritually in order to achieve lasting recovery.
 Effective treatment programs are designed promote an individual’s complete healing.
 An important aspect of a treatment program is both individual and group counseling.
 Individual counseling helps clients overcome the underlying reasons why they abuse drugs or alcohol.
 Counselors will be helping hands throughout the entire recovery process.
 Group counseling surrounds the client with other clients going through the same struggles.
 This gives the client the ability to share their struggles, while listening to others’ stories.

 The last phase of treatment is aftercare.
-Aftercare programs will help the client reintegrate into society after graduating the treatment program.
+Aftercare programs help the client reintegrate into society after graduating the treatment program.
 In order to successfully reject drugs or alcohol in the future, an individual must learn new coping skills and strategies for dealing with daily responsibilities or stressful situations.

 An Experience of a Lifetime